openvcloud/docs/docs/Installation/Installation.md

     password: cisco
     # define which ports connected to which device
     ports:
+      # total number of ports in the switch
+      count: 50
       # ports that are connected to the 3 controllers
       controllers:
         # ports that use it though ipmi to reboot, start and ...etc the nodes